tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 	.. image:: /images/integration/animatron5_1_3.png

 #.
-Then, drag & drop created prefab of the scene into the project view.
+Then, drag & drop the created prefab from the scene into the project view.

 	.. image:: /images/integration/animatron6.png

 #.
-Add the result prefab to the `Prefab container`.
+Add the resulting prefab to the `Prefab container`.

 	.. image:: /images/integration/animatron7.png
 	.. image:: /images/integration/animatron8.png

 #.
-In the :ref:`Pedestrian settings <pedestrianSettingsConfig>` select `Animatron` rig type.
+In the :ref:`Pedestrian settings <pedestrianSettingsConfig>`, select `Animatron` rig type.
 #.
 To quickly create new characters, simply duplicate the `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset and assign a new FBX file with different skins.
 Then, drag and drop it into the scene as before, save it as a prefab, and assign it to the `Prefab container`.

 .. _animatronHybridSkin: